 - Empower graduates with a distinctive combination of professional expertise and broad-based education to support varied careers and productive lives.

 Campus and Region

-The University is located in Minot, North Dakota, a city of approximately 50,000 that serves as the cultural, educational, and commercial center of a region which includes western North Dakota, eastern Montana, and southern Saskatchewan and Manitoba.
+The University is located in Minot, North Dakota, a city that serves as the cultural, educational, and commercial center of a region which includes western North Dakota, eastern Montana, and southern Saskatchewan and Manitoba.
 Minot is known for its beautiful residential areas, spacious parks, and busy commercial districts.
 Here students find many of the cultural advantages usually associated with larger cities, including a symphony orchestra, an opera company, two theatre companies, three art galleries, a fine arts center, numerous choral groups, and a city band.
 Minot International Airport is served by Delta Airlines, United Airlines, and Allegiant Air.
 The city is also served by Amtrak.
 Minot is situated in one of the finest agricultural, industrial, and commercial areas in the state.
 The city is near the Bakken energy region and the great Garrison Dam on the Missouri River which offers world-class outdoor recreational opportunities in fishing, boating, sailing, hunting and camping.